-Caseville Michigan is the avowed, “fun town” in the Upper Thumb.
-It has four major festivals; one for each season.
-The Winter starts with Shanty Days, late Spring has country music and BBQ fun with Ribstock.
-The late summer has it’s massive Cheesburger in Caseville and the Fall is wrapped up with Pumkinfest.
+Caseville, Michigan, is the avowed “fun town” in the Upper Thumb.
+It has four major festivals, one for each season.
+The Winter starts with Shanty Days.
+Late Spring has country music and BBQ fun with Ribstock.
+The late summer has its massive Cheesburger in Caseville, and the Fall is wrapped up with Pumkinfest.
 There is also mini-golf, a giant slide, ice-cream shops, gift stores, pubs, a brewery, and a distillery.
 There is certainly plenty to do.
-Those looking to camp out and enjoy the festivals, fine fishing and beaches are in luck, there are at over 650 campsites within 10 miles for Caseville Mi Camping.
+Those looking to camp out and enjoy the festivals, fine fishing, and beaches are in luck; there are over 650 campsites within 10 miles of Caseville Mi Camping.

 Caseville County Park

 Located in the banks of Lake Huron, on Saginaw Bay, this is one of the most active and fun parks in the area.
 You can drive and park right on the beach.
-It’s situated on 40 acres, the Caseville campground features 58 water & electrical locations and 172 full-hookup sites, many of these sites are suitable for camping the full summer season.
+It’s situated on 40 acres.
+The Caseville campground features 58 water & electrical locations and 172 full-hookup sites.
+Many of these sites are suitable for camping during the full summer season.

 The park also features pavilion rentals and offers a few prime beachfront sites.
-During the summer season, the park has an open-air theater with live entertainment during the Ribstock BBQ festival in June and the Caseville Cheeseburger festival in August.
+In addition, the park has an open-air theater with live entertainment during the summer season during the Ribstock BBQ festival in June and the Caseville Cheeseburger festival in August.
 For those working remotely, the park has WiFi Internet service available in the campground area.
 This is the premier campground for Caseville Mi.

 Beadle Bay Marina & Campground

 Located on Sand Point about 9 miles west, Beadle Bay is the third closest campground for Caseville Mi Camping.

 Its 31 campsites are nestled near the marina for a mix of boating and camping that is commonly seen in the Thumb area.